adeverteuil/academic-kickstart/content/post/thoughts-on-documentation/index.md

 because you have a leverage effect.
 Your boss likes this more than another talented employee who has no influence on their surroundings.

-Teaching frequently ensures that you learn constantly and integrate what you learned.
+By teaching frequently, you learn constantly and integrate what you learned.
 It also guarantees that you are keeping up and have a constant edge.

 In my experience, it's been a great career strategy.